Why Royal Caribbean's major change is stirring debate

 • Wonder of the Seas: inTENse

 Like on all Royal Caribbean ships, the Royal Theater is home to signature shows and entertainers throughout the cruise.
-The Oasis Class ships (with the exception of Wonder of the Seas) all perform a full-length Broadway musical in addition to Royal Caribbean’s original productions.
+The Oasis Class ships (with the exception of Wonder of the Seas and Utopia of the Seas) all perform a full-length Broadway musical in addition to Royal Caribbean’s original productions.

 Royal Theater shows: